rhaamo/OpenVR-Display-Devices/README.md

 - Build it
 - ???

+Notes that the project uses VCPKG, so you might have to need to open the dev prompt from your project and do something like `vcpkg integrate install` maybe idk

 To create an installer:
 - Download latest NSIS thingy
 - Open it, click the link to compile a script